eduNEXT/xblock-completion-grading/README.rst

   - **Minimum Completion**: grades learners based on the minimum number of completed units, if the learner has completed the minimum number of units, they will get a grade of 1, otherwise 0.
-  - **Weighted Completion**: The learner will receive a grade based on the weighted number of participations in the completion forum.
-The grade will be calculated as: (learner_participations / number of participations).
+  - **Weighted Completion**: grades learners based on the weighted number of completed units, if the learner has completed a number of units greater or equal to the number of completed units required to get a grade, they will get a grade of 1, otherwise the grade will be the number of completed units divided by the number of completed units required to get a grade configured in the component.
 The grade is rounded to the nearest integer.
 - **Maximum Attempts**: grades learners based on the weighted number of completed units, if the learner has completed a number of units greater or equal to the number of completed units required to get a grade, they will get a grade of 1, otherwise the grade